OliveiraLuis/robocup2d-tutorial/sections/running-a-match-with-agent2d.md

 ### Conclusion

 Now you have two teams on the field.
 Just use Ctrl+K to perform a match kick-off.
+See the next tutorial [here](https://github.com/herodrigues/robocup2d-tutorial/blob/master/sections/configuring-the-trainer.md).